 Hours of Operation

-The Office of Veterans Affairs is a department located in One Stop Student Services.
+The Office of Veterans Affairs has moved to the Military and Veterans Resource Center on campus (effective July 21, 2014), located at the College of Education & Human Services.
 This is where all your paperwork and certifications are processed.
 If you need to locate forms or hand them in, this is the location to do so.

-The VA Certifying Official for UNF is housed at One Stop.
-She is available during regular business hours or via email .
-Additionally, on most Tuesdays during term, she visits the MVRC to address questions.
+The VA Certifying Official is available during regular business hours or via email.

 During the start of each term, the Office of Veterans Affairs completes certification.
 After the Certifying Official certifies your classes, the VA will need to process your payment.
 Please note that the only individuals with access to VA payment processing information are the VA!!
 For this reason, to receive updates on the status of your check you will need to use 1-888-GI-BILL-1.